Murray Memorial Chapel

 Less than three months after their arrival in Kalomo tragedy struck the young Murray couple.
 Audrey suffered a burst appendix and, without access to any emergency medical facilities, she died on the 25th September 1925 aged 25.
 Heartbroken, Captain Murray arranged for her burial in the Aylmer May Cemetery in Lusaka and built the chapel in her memory.

-It is not known what happened to Capt.
+Not much more is known about Capt.
 Murray after the death of his wife.
 Mention of him serving on the Legislative Council of the county was found in the book “Show Time” which relates the history of the Agricultural Show Society.
+He died in Kalomo on the 6th August 1937, just 38 years old, and is buried in the Livingstone Cemetery.

 In this endeavour, the Trust was greatly assisted by many companies and individuals – not only with funding but with time and advice and material inputs.